shreyash0k/Football-Stats-App/README.md

 ## Project Outline :books:

 1. **Setup**
+   - Fork this repository
-   - Clone this repository
+   - Clone your forked repository
    - Set up your development environment
    - Create a new branch for your work

 2. **API Integration**
-   - Choose a public API to fetch data from (e.g., a sports related API)
+   - Choose a public API to fetch data from (e.g., [SportAPI](https://rapidapi.com/rapidsportapi/api/sportapi7))
    - Write a script to retrieve data from the API
    - Handle errors and edge cases appropriately